 Who is Dr. Carrie Skony?

-Dr. Carrie Skony is a Certified Chiropractic Sports Physician® and a dance medicine physician who treats dancers throughout the Chicago area.
+Dr. Carrie Skony is a Certified Chiropractic Sports Physician® and a dance medicine physician.
+She is owner of PERFORM Active Wellness + Dance Medicine in Lisle, IL and treats dancers throughout the Chicago area.
 Dr. Skony’s passion is keeping dancers healthy and injury-free so they can dance stronger and longer.
 With a dance background, Dr. Skony is uniquely qualified to understand the demands of dance as it relates to biomechanics and injury.
 She is an active member of the International Association of Dance Medicine & Science and has studied dance injury and treatment extensively, including through Harkness Center for Dance Injury in NYC.
 She is committed to ongoing studies in dance medicine research and injury prevention.
 Among her favorite topics are: dance injury prevention, pre-pointe evaluation and pointe readiness, strength and conditioning for dancers, and nutrition for dancers.